-- 24. Encourage the establishment of new nuclear-weapon-free zones by means of arrangements freely arrived at among States of the regions concerned and stress the importance of these zones as a contribution to the achievement of nuclear disarmament. - 25.
-Regret the failure, after more than two decades, to comply with the resolution on the establishment of a zone free of nuclear weapons and other weapons of mass destruction in the Middle East, an integral part of the commitments of the 1995 Review and Extension Conference of the Parties to the NPT, and of the Final Documents of the 2000 and 2010 Review Conferences of the Parties to the NPT. - 26.
-Take note of the First Conference on the Establishment of a Middle East Zone Free of Nuclear Weapons and Other Weapons of Mass Destruction, held in November 2019, and reaffirm the objective of creating a zone free of nuclear weapons and other weapons of mass destruction in the region, in accordance with the relevant UN General Assembly resolutions. - 27.
-Reiterate their commitment to continue to promote the dialogue and cooperation among Nuclear-Weapon-Free Zones, including Mongolia, through, inter alia, the convening of a Fourth Conference of States Parties and Signatories to Treaties that establish Nuclear-Weapon-Free Zones and Mongolia, in accordance with the resolution 73/71, adopted by the United Nations General Assembly, on 13 December 2018, which will be convened in 2021, on a date determined by the 75th UN General Assembly due to the COVID-19 pandemic, and to contribute to the success of the Conference. - 28.
-Commemorate the 75th anniversary of the nuclear bombings against the Japanese cities of Hiroshima and Nagasaki and, taking into consideration its humanitarian impact, stress their determination to work for the complete elimination of nuclear weapons, which still remain a latent destruction risk for the planet and a risk for peace and international security.
+- 29. Reaffirm their support to the objective of creating a zone free of nuclear weapons and other weapons of mass destruction in the Middle East in accordance with the relevant UN General Assembly resolutions. - 30.
+Reiterate their commitment to continue to promote the dialogue and cooperation among Nuclear-Weapon-Free Zones, including Mongolia, through, inter alia, the convening of a Fourth Conference of States Parties and Signatories to Treaties that establish Nuclear-Weapon-Free Zones and Mongolia, in accordance with the resolution 73/71, adopted by the United Nations General Assembly, on 13 December 2018, which will be convened in 2022, on a date determined by the 75th UN General Assembly due to the COVID-19 pandemic, and to contribute to the success of the Conference. - 31.
+Commemorate the 76th anniversary of the nuclear bombings against the Japanese cities of Hiroshima and Nagasaki and, taking into consideration its humanitarian impact, stress their determination to work for the complete elimination of nuclear weapons, which still remain a latent destruction risk for the planet and a risk for peace and international security. - 32.
+Reiterate further their conviction that the dissemination of information concerning the danger posed by nuclear weapons is essential so that the entire civil society may join the efforts for the elimination of nuclear weapons. - 33.
+Reaffirm the importance of the "United Nations study on disarmament and non-proliferation education", adopted by the Resolution 57/60 of the United Nations

-&lt;sup>15 NPT/CONF.1995/32 (Part I), Annex.
+&lt;sup>14 NPT/CONF.1995/32 (Part I), Annex.

-https://undocs.org/en/A/RES/73/71
+&lt;sup>16 https://undocs.org/en/A/57/124

-- 29. Reiterate further their conviction that the dissemination of information concerning the danger posed by nuclear weapons is essential so that the entire civil society may join the efforts for the elimination of nuclear weapons. - 30.
-Reaffirm the importance of the "United Nations study on disarmament and nonproliferation education", adopted by the Resolution 57/60 of the United Nations General Assembly, in its LVII session (2002) and commit themselves to continue working on the implementation of programmes of education on nuclear disarmament and non-proliferation, convinced that they are effective means to contribute to the consolidation of international peace and security. - 31.
-Consider the sixth edition of the Summer School on Nuclear Disarmament and Nonproliferation for diplomats from Latin America and the Caribbean, organized by the Secretariat for Foreign Affairs of Mexico and the Institute Matias Romero, in close collaboration with the James Martin Center for Nonproliferation Studies (CNS) -Middlebury Institute of International Studies at Monterey, and the OPANAL, held virtually from 6 to 17 July 2020, with the participation of representatives from 25 countries, a significant contribution of the region to the international peace and security. - 32.
+General Assembly, in its LVII session (2002) and commit themselves to continue working on the implementation of programmes of education on nuclear disarmament and non-proliferation, convinced that they are effective means to contribute to the consolidation of international peace and security.

+- 34. Consider the seventh edition of the Summer School on Nuclear Disarmament and Non-proliferation for diplomats from Latin America and the Caribbean, organized by the Secretariat for Foreign Affairs of Mexico and the Institute Matias Romero, in close collaboration with the James Martin Center for Nonproliferation Studies (CNS) Middlebury Institute of International Studies at Monterey, and the OPANAL, held virtually in an exceptional manner from 28 June to 9 July 2021, with the participation of representatives from 17 countries, a significant contribution of the region to the international peace and security. - 35.
 Reiterate the commitment of the States of the region, endorsed in the Proclamation of Latin America and the Caribbean as a Zone of Peace, to continue to promote nuclear disarmament as a priority objective and to contribute to general and complete disarmament in order to favour the strengthening of confidence among nations.

-26 September 2020.
+26 September 2021.